ryobg/sse-hooks/README.md

 ## SKSE plugins

 Need only the headers from `include` and the DLL itself installed as SKSE plugin.
-Then just take the pointer to the API during mod load and use.
+Then just take the pointer to the API during mod load-load and use.

 ```c++
 #include <sse-hooks/sse-hooks.h>